Subchapter B. TIME

 (7) The necessity to replace the services of an expert witness who becomes unavailable.

-(8) Another reason deemed to be substantial or compelling by the judge and consistent with this chapter and the purposes of the act and the Disease Law.
+(8) Another reason deemed by the judge to be for good cause shown and consistent with this chapter and the purposes of the act and the Disease Law.

 (k) A scheduling conflict in another tribunal may be considered but may or may not be determinative.